NZBGet: Complete How-to Guide

 Clicking on the TV show episode that caught our eye, we are presented with a screen that shows why indexers are so awesome.

 We can immediately see an image for the TV show, information about the show, season and specific episode, the date it aired, a short summary, a rating, the newsgroup to which it was posted, how many times it was “grabbed” (downloaded), the file size, and easy buttons for finding similar content and related info.
-One of NZB-Tortuga's coolest features is the 'Search for similar' link that you'll find at the bottom of each indexed item. 🙂
+One cool features some indexers support is 'Search for similar'. 🙂

 Try getting all that with a Usenet search engine!